cherose-sem/UFO_Compilation/Blog/README.md

 ***

-### I. _If you are blind as a bat — how should you being aware of any occurrence of system crash and performance issue?_
+### I. _If you are blind as a bat — how are you supposed to get awareness of any occurrence of system crash and performance issue?_

 Bats aren't blind but their vision is so bad.
 This reflects to the problem that occurs when the system crash or encountered performance issue without the developers/operators awareness.